BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 The `size` is the height of the text in BabylonJS units.
 Keep the `resolution` as low as possible without loosing details.
 Start at low values as 4 and go up to 32-64 (or you can use 1 to get cool low resolution vector font).
 `fontData` is the same object you would use with `BABYLON.MeshBuilder.CreateText`.
-You can generate yout typeface.js font [here](https://gero3.github.io/facetype.js/).
+You can generate your typeface.js font [here](https://gero3.github.io/facetype.js/).

 ### Other functions